 U.S. #939 commemorates the achievements of the Merchant Marines during World War II.
 The stamp pictures a liberty ship unloading cargo.

 America’s Merchant Marines traces its roots to the colonial era and first entered combat during the Revolutionary War.
 On June 12, 1775, a group of citizens who had learned about the fighting at Lexington and Concord captured the British schooner HMS Margaretta.
-The British gave them an ultimatum – either load the ships with lumber to build British barracks in Boston, or starve.
+The British refused to surrender, and instead gave the Americans an ultimatum – either load the ships with lumber to build British barracks in Boston or starve (the British had much-needed supplies on other ships).
 The citizens instead chose to fight.

 US merchant ships would go on to participate in every American conflict that followed.
 In fact, they were one of the contributing factors to the War of 1812.
-At the time, the British Navy didn’t recognize naturalized American citizenship and would stop American merchant ships and impress anyone born a British citizen (which included many Americans).
+At the time, the British Navy didn’t recognize naturalized American citizenship and would stop American merchant ships and forcibly place anyone born a British citizen (which included many Americans) in to military service.
 This practice was one of several reasons the nations went to war in 1812.
-That war was largely fought by American merchant ships and US Navy and Privateers captured a combined 30,000 prisoners.
+That war was largely fought by American merchant ships.
+The US Navy and privateers captured a combined 30,000 prisoners.

-The Mexican-American War was the first in which the US Army invaded an enemy’s land by sea.
-During that conflict, merchants provided dozens of ships to the US for the cause.
+The Mexican-American War was the first in which the US Army invaded an enemy’s land by the sea.
+During that conflict, merchants provided dozens of ships to the US to support the cause.

 During the Civil War, control of the nation’s waterways was important to both sides.
 The Union blockaded southern seaports and used hundreds of merchant vessels.
 The Confederates issued Letters of Marquee, attempting to capture Union privateers, but were largely unsuccessful.

-By the time of the Spanish American War, the Merchant Marine was great reduced and unable to supply the large number of ships to the conflict that it had in the past.
+By the time of the Spanish-American War, the Merchant Marine was greatly reduced and unable to supply the large number of ships to the conflict that it had in the past.
 However, merchants did supply the small number of ships available for that war.

 Then on June 29, 1936, President Franklin Roosevelt signed the Merchant Marine Act of 1936.
-The act was passed to “to further the development and maintenance of an adequate and well-balanced American merchant marine, to promote the commerce of the United States, to aid in the national defense, to repeal certain former legislation, and for other purposes.”
-This Act also created the US Maritime Commission, which realized that a trained merchant marine force would be essential to US interests.
+The act was passed to “further the development and maintenance of an adequate and well-balanced American Merchant Marine, to promote the commerce of the United States, to aid in the national defense, to repeal certain former legislation, and for other purposes.”
+This act also created the US Maritime Commission, which realized that a trained merchant marine force would be essential to US interests.

 This led to the creation of the US Merchant Marine Cadet Corps two years later on March 15, 1938.
 Up until this time, training programs were largely run by the states.
 This new program used civilian Maritime Commission and US Coast Guard instructors to train Merchant Marines.
 They trained on ships and in temporary locations until the US Merchant Marine Academy was completed in 1943.

-The Merchant Marines would grow quickly leading up to and during World War II – more than tripling in size from 55,000 to 215,000.
+The Merchant Marines would grow quickly leading up to and during World War II – nearly quadrupling in size from 55,000 to 215,000.
 It provided one of the largest merchant fleets of the war and has been credited as one of the most significant contributions of any nation during the conflict.
 Unfortunately, they also had the highest casualty rate of any service, with 1 in 26 losing their lives.

 The Merchant Marines went on to participate in the Korean, Vietnam, and Gulf Wars as well, providing hundreds of ships and thousands of men to each conflict.
 In Vietnam, the Merchant Marines carried 95% of the supplies used by American forces.
 And during the first Gulf War, they delivered 12 million tons of vehicles, helicopters, ammunition, fuel, and other supplies.